SUPERAndroidAnalyzer/super/README.md

         --bench       Show benchmarks for the analysis
         --force       If you'd like to force the auditor to do everything from the beginning -h, --help        Prints help information
-        --open        Open the report in a browser once it is complete -q, --quiet       If you'd like a zen auditor that won't output anything in stdout -a, --test-all    Test all .apk files in the downloads directory
+        --html        Generates the reults in HTML format --json        Generates the reults in JSON format --open        Open the report in a browser once it is complete -q, --quiet       If you'd like a zen auditor that won't output anything in stdout -a, --test-all    Test all .apk files in the downloads directory